DeFoxa/Tokio_vs_Actix_Actors/src/bin/kompact_aeron/README.md

         - Deserialized data Port: Provide on server client, Require on sequencer: Indication = deserialized type, Request = Never
         - Sequenced Data: Direct messages sent from sequencer to ME.
 Can also spawn a port on sequencer for DB write actor or any lower performance actors requiring access to sequenced data

+Redesign Notes:

+Server-Client(external data sources): moving these processes to another program to run within tokio async/channel concurrency framework.
+This will allow more robut testing of aeron, simplifies the kompact concurrency setup and will allow using receive_network event handling within kompact (which I'm interested in testing/building)

+General Framework:
+    Serverclient program connects to external communication servers(WS, Rest, RPC) Deserializes to server specific type
+        -> passes events through aeron producer
+            -> kompact receive_network consumes incoming data, received by data normalizer within kompact, converts to normalized type
+                -> normalized types sent to sequencer
+                    -> sent by sequencer to data processing/modeling component -> internal state change messages to active components -> outgoing requests sent (to client sytsem or to external servers directly)